In summer 2012, London's first urban cable car crossing the River Thames opened between the Royal Docks and the Greenwich peninsula.

 The Mayor has secured a ten-year £36m sponsorship deal for the new cable car with Emirates Airline.

 Cable car for London

-The cable car will be known as the 'Emirates Air Line' and create a new connection between north and south London as it travels between the new stations of Emirates Greenwich Peninsula and Emirates Royal Docks.
+The cable car, known as the 'Emirates Air Line,' has created a new connection between north and south London as it travels between the new stations of Emirates Greenwich Peninsula and Emirates Royal Docks.